SiliconLabs/wiseconnect/examples/si91x_soc/crypto/si91x_psa_symmetric_key_storage/readme.md

-# PSA symmetric Key storage for SI91X
+# PSA Symmetric Key Storage for SI91X

 ## Table of Contents